josevalim/lego-lang/README.md

     `(a, b) -> (a + b)`

 The reason is that `(a, b)` is supposed to apply to an expression, but it actually doesn't apply to anything.
-The same happens in this syntax:

-    `some_lambda.(a, b)`

-`.` is a binary operator and `(a, b)` is not a valid expression on its own, as it always needs to apply to something.